 Teamwork + Confidence + Self-expression

-• AAPA began with 40 students and now welcomes more than 350 each week
+• AAPA began with 40 students and now welcomes approximately 400 each week

 • It runs a dance and a musical theatre competition, has partnered with a professional ballet company to run a prestigious competition, and has a children’s casting agency

 • Some children come five or six days per week, and some only one day.
 AAPA staff support whomever walks through the door.

 The story so far…